Smart Locks 101

 Integration options – If the lock itself can’t be integrated with the home automation hub—such as Alexa, Google Home, or Nest—you may be able to purchase a “bridge” or add-on module that connects it for you.
 It’s a bit more to spend, but it can turn a simple standalone lock into one more of a broad range of home security features.

 Retrofit or replace – Many modern smart locks are designed to be placed only on the inside of your door, and they simply work with existing door knobs and locking hardware to provide added security.
 This is very important if you have elegant or expensive door hardware that you don’t want to replace.
-However, if you don’t care about your existing locking system, you can usually find cheaper smart locks that are designed to replace the lock built in.
+However, if you don’t care about your existing locking system, you can usually find cheaper smart locks that are designed to replace the built in lock.

 Back-up entry –Every smart lock needs at least one secondary access method.
 Manual locks (with a key) are best in case of power loss, but digital/electronic entry may be better if you’re just worried about losing your smartphone or locking yourself out of the house.